csun-comp430-s22/snakebyte/Parser.md

 # We need the following taknes which from our lexer:

 1 IfToken -- done
-2 ElseToken
+2 ElseToken -- done
-3 + PlusToken
+3 + PlusToken -- done
-4 - MinusToken
+4 - MinusToken -- done
-5 * TimesToken
+5 * TimesToken -- done
 6 / DivideToken
 7 = EqualsToken
 8 NewToken